IT Glue Password Asset: Best Practices

 l.
 Domain Management Web host, domain registrar, DNS hosting, email hosting, web host, cpanel, etc.

-8. When adding a password, ask yourself if the password is for something that should be documented, for example, an application or a file share.
-If so, add the appropriate flexible asset, clearly detailing what the item is for and how to access it.
+8. When adding a password, ask yourself if the password is for an item that should itself be documented.
+For example, you are adding a password asset for an application. was the application documented as an application flexible asset?
+If not, add the flexible asset, clearly detailing what the item is for and how to access it.
 Connect the two assets as related items.
-Just adding the password is not enough.

 When you document something in IT Glue, treat is as if it will be read for the first time by a brand new technician.
 In other words, assume they do not have background information on the situation.
 Spell everything out.